00:00 We write tests to show us when there are problems with our code, but what if there are intermittent

 48:15 Yeah.

-48:15 I haven't used Tenacity either, but I was aware of it.
+48:15 I haven't used tenacity either, but I was aware of it.

-48:23 Maybe you want to put some of these Tenacity annotations on your multi-threaded code, and then let the test case call those annotated functions.
+48:23 Maybe you want to put some of these tenacity annotations on your multi-threaded code and then let the test case call those annotated functions.

-48:34 - Yes, exactly.
+48:34 Yes, exactly.

-48:35 Don't put them in your production code, don't put them on your test, but just have like an intermediate one that you can control the back off and retry count.
+48:36 Don't put them on your test, but just have like an intermediate one that you can control the back off and retry count.

 48:43 And another thing that I think is worth pointing out since we were previously discussing web testing is that there is a way in which it can be a problem with your testing framework, like you previously mentioned, Michael.

-48:57 So for example, Playwright does have a really nice auto weighting feature.
+48:57 So, for example, Playwright does have a really nice auto-weighting feature.

-49:02 And so when I'm testing a web application, I can use Playwright's auto weight feature, and that will help me to avoid baking in hard coded weights inside my test, because the actual testing framework itself has a way to do auto weighting.
+49:02 And so when I'm testing a web application, I can use Playwright's auto-weight feature, and that will help me to avoid baking in hard-coded weights inside my test because the actual testing framework itself has a way to do auto-weighting.

-49:32 But obviously servers don't instantly respond to that, so you've got to have some sorts of delays.
+49:32 But obviously servers don't instantly respond to that, right?

-49:38 So you're talking about the system can kind of track that automatically?
+49:38 So you're talking about the system can kind of track that automatically.

-49:44 So for example, if you're looking for a certain element in the webpage to be available, Playwright has a way that will allow you to ensure that the element is actually attached to the DOM, that it's actually visible, that it hasn't moved around or that it's not being animated in some way.
+49:44 So, for example, if you're looking for a certain element in the web page to be available, Playwright has a way that will allow you to ensure that the element is actually attached to the DOM, that it's actually visible, that it hasn't moved around, or that it's not being animated in some way.

-50:04 And all of those things are actually part of the testing framework, which makes it incredibly helpful because then I don't have to actually implement all of that when I'm writing my test cases.
+50:03 And all of those things are actually part of the testing framework, which makes it incredibly helpful because then I don't have to actually implement all of that when I'm writing my test cases.

-50:15 - Fantastic.
+50:15 Fantastic.

 50:16 We're getting a little short on time here.

-50:18 Let's round, I want to round it out with a little bit of a survey.
+50:19 I want to round it out with a little bit of a survey.

-50:22 If I find the right thing of some, y'all mentioned some of the, Py test plugins that might be relevant here.
+50:24 Of some of y'all mentioned some of the pytest plugins that might be relevant here.

-50:30 So I'm pulling up awesome Py test, which I'll link to just an awesome list of.
+50:30 So I'm pulling up Awesome pytest, which I'll link to.

 50:44 And a bunch of other stuff.

-50:46 You want to pull out some of these, you maybe think are relevant or see if they're at least in your list, the ones you like, so I've used randomly before.
-And like how I said earlier, this could be a great way of finding those tests that not necessarily the ones that don't clean up after themselves properly, but it will certainly show you tests that are potentially impacted by other tests, not cleaning up after themselves.
+50:52 And like how I said earlier, this could be a great way of finding those tests that not necessarily the ones that don't clean up out of themselves properly, but it will certainly show you tests that are potentially impacted by other tests not cleaning up out of themselves.

 51:07 So I think if you take almost any large test suite and apply randomly to it, the chances are you are probably going to see some failed tests that weren't failing before you shuffled the order.

-51:16 So I think that's quite an interesting plugin and you can use to quickly assess if you've got all the dependent tests in your test suite.
+51:18 And you can use to quickly assess if you've got order dependent tests in your test suite.

-51:23 Speaking from experience, the one additional point that I would add is that when I use pytest randomly, I try to make sure I integrate it early into the lifetime of my development process.
-So instead of writing 947 test cases, and then trying to use pytest randomly, I tried to always make sure that pytest randomly is running in GitHub Actions very early in the development of my application so that when I only have 40 or 50 test cases, I can immediately find those dependent tests that could have flakiness and then begin to be more proactive when it comes to avoiding flakiness very early when I'm launching a new product.
+51:51 So that when I only have 40 or 50 test cases, I can immediately find those dependent tests that could have flakiness and then begin to be more proactive when it comes to avoiding flakiness very early when I'm launching a new product.

 52:06 Yeah, that makes sense.